jovanbulck/sgx-pte/README.md

 ```

    This creates a file measurements.txt and dumps basic statistics (median,
-   mean, stddev) on stdout using R. Also, a histogram of the distrubition is
+   mean, stddev) on stdout using R. Also, a histogram of the distribution is
    created in plot.pdf (using gnuplot).

 # License